MicrosoftDocs/dynamics365smb-docs/financials/FullExperience/FinanceAdvanced/how-to-process-certificates-of-supply.md

 4. To include information from the lines on the shipment document in the certificate, select the **Print Line Details** check box.

-5. Select the **Create Certificates of Supply if Not Already Created** check box to have [!INCLUDE[navnow](../ApplicationDesign/includes/navnow_md.md)] create certificates for posted shipments that do not have one at the moment of execution.
+5. Select the **Create Certificates of Supply if Not Already Created** check box to have ADD INCLUDE<!--[!INCLUDE[navnow](../ApplicationDesign/includes/navnow_md.md)]--> create certificates for posted shipments that do not have one at the moment of execution.
 When you select the check box, new certificates will be created for all posted shipments that do not have certificates within the selected range

 6. By default, the filter settings are for the shipment document that you have selected.
 Fill in the filter information to select a specific certificate of supply that you want to print.